 Securing leadership, manager and employee buy-in at all levels is critical for DEI training success.
 Lack of buy-in leads to lackluster participation and little accountability.
 Leaders must vocally endorse training and attend sessions.
 Managers need to encourage direct reports to complete training.
 Employees must see value in applying learnings.
 Share success stories and progress to maintain buy-in long-term.

 One-time training has minimal impact.
-The learning must be reinforced through regular touchpoints to sustain momentum.
+The learning must be reinforced through regular touch points to sustain momentum.
 Follow up with refresher courses, coaching circles, speaker events and mentoring programs.
 Integrate DEI into performance management and leadership development.
 Measure training impact through surveys and metrics.

 It’s challenging to quantify the direct impact of DEI training on retention, engagement, innovation and other metrics.
 Changes can take years to materialize.
 Use pre- and post-training assessments to gauge progress on awareness, skills and attitudes.
 Track representation and inclusion metrics over time.
 Gather employee feedback through surveys and focus groups.